yyvess/jsconf/README.md

 JSConf
 ======

-Configure easily your applications with configurations format JSON instead of properties files.
+Configure easily your applications with format JSON instead of flat properties files.

 ## Overview